BP logo

 SWOT Analysis

-To reimagine energy by becoming a net zero company and helping the world achieve net zero emissions
+To reimagine energy for people and our planet by becoming a net zero company by 2050 helping the world reach net zero

 Strengths